GoogleCloudPlatform/community/tutorials/compute-quickstart.md

 and others, click the [**Notifications**][spotlight-notification-menu] button in the navigation bar in the upper-right corner of the console.

-## Set up to the backend instance
+## Set up the backend instance

 ### Connect to the instance

-Enter the following command to SSH into the VM.
-If this is your first time using SSH from Cloud Shell, you will need to create a private key.
-Enter the zone and name of the instance you created.
+Enter the following command to connect to the VM:

 ```bash
 gcloud compute --project "{{project-id}}" ssh --zone [backend-zone] [backend-name]
 ```

+Replace `[backend-zone]` and `[backend-name]` with the zone and name of the instance that you created.

+If this is your first time using SSH from Cloud Shell, you need to create a private key.

 It may take several minutes for the SSH key to propagate.

 ### Install the backend database

-Now that you have an SSH connection to the backend instance, use the following commands to install the backend database:
+Use the following commands to update packages and install the backend MongoDB database:

-Update packages and install MongoDB.
-When asked if you want to continue, type `Y`:

 ```bash
 sudo apt-get update